What does “nemui” mean in Japanese?

 I’m not sleepy.

 This is a typical usage of “nemukunai”.
-When we want to say “not sleepy” in Japanese, this nai form is a very good choice.
+When we want to say “not sleepy” in Japanese, this nai form is a very good option.

-Below are the definition and meaning of “nemukatta”.
+Below are the definition and meanings of “nemukatta”.

-- nemukatta – 眠かった (ねむかった) : the ta form of “nemui”, meaning ‘was sleepy’ or ‘were sleepy’ in Japanese.
+- nemukatta – 眠かった (ねむかった) : the ta form of “nemui”, meaning ‘was sleepy’, ‘were sleepy’, or such in Japanese.

 Grammatically, “nemukatta” consists of the following two parts: